-NOTE 13 - SUBSEQUENT EVENTS
+NOTE 13 - RISKS AND UNCERTAINTIES

-On March 13, 2020, a national emergency was declared for the COVID-19 outbreak in the United States of America.
+On March 13, 2020, a national emergency was declared for COVID-19 outbreak in the United States of America.
 This event affects the economy and financial markets.
 The extent of the impact on the Council may be both direct and indirect and will vary based on the duration of the outbreak and various other factors.
-An estimate of the financial effect on the Council's financial statements at September 30, 2019, cannot be determined at this time.
+An estimate of the financial statement effect on the Council's financial statements cannot be determined at this time.